 garbage/recycling service for residents and small businesses and for yard waste & bulk pick up for residents.
 If you have any concerns or issues with any of these services, please contact Republic Services directly at 704-393-6900.

 The Town of Matthews has a residential roll-out cart program for both garbage and recycling.
-All single-family households are provided with two carts- one blue garbage cart (some of the oldest ones may still be green) and one green recycling cart.
+All single-family households are provided with two carts; one blue garbage cart (new ones are blue with a black lid) and one green recycling cart (new ones are blue with a light blue lid).
 There is no charge for your first cart.
 The carts are 96 gallons and should hold a normal family's waste between collections.

 Garbage collection is weekly.
+To identify your pick up day click here.
 Recycling collection is every other week on the same day as garbage collection.
 Yard waste service is for homeowners only and is picked up once a week on your scheduled garbage day.

 Containers should be at the curb by 6:30 AM on your scheduled service day and off the curb by the end of the day.
 The wheels on your cart should face your home and carts should be at least 3 feet from mailboxes, posts and from each other to allow for mechanical collection.
 Please do not place containers on the sidewalk or in the street.

 If your container needs to be replaced due to damage, contact Republic Services at 704-393-6900.
-Residents are responsible for cleaning the interior or their containers.
+Residents are responsible for cleaning the interior of their containers.

 Garbage collection is weekly.
 Garbage should be bagged and tied before placing inside your roll-out container.
 No overflow garbage is allowed.
 No yard waste is allowed in garbage because North Carolina law prohibits yard waste in landfills.